bratcelik/bratcelik/README.md

   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

 Hello, I'm Berat Sercan Celik.
 In the past, I had the opportunity to develop myself in the field of Robotic Systems and Mobile Games.
-I am currently improving myself in the field of Backend.
+I am currently improving myself in the fields of Backend and Front-End.
 </details>

 <details>